-All candidates shall successfully complete 30 hours of coursework with a 3.0 (B) average or better and complete and defend their Graduate Thesis.
+All candidates shall successfully complete 30 hours of coursework with a 3.0 (B) average or better.

 The Master of Education program offers candidates a diverse educational background and prepares them for a future as creative educational leaders.
 This program consists of 30 semester hours comprised of ten courses that can be completed over 13 or 23 months.